franciscocebcar/udacity_capstone_project/starter_file/README.md

 ## Hyperparameter Tuning
-For Hyperparameter tuning, we train a specify model type and do it multiple times with different hyper parameters.
+For Hyperparameter tuning, we train a specific model type and do it multiple times with different hyper parameters.
 For this exercise I used a Scikit-Learn RandomForestClassifier for its ability to handle complex relationships between the predictors and simplicity when it comes to interpreting the results.
+The script that trains the RandomForestClassifier with a given set of hyperparameter values is provided in the HyperDrive configuration (train_randomforest.py)

 In a Random Forest Classifier, we train multiple decision trees and come up with a concensus with regards to the predictions.
 The number of trees (n_estimators) is a hyperparameter that was used for this HyperDrive experiment and value for each run is set to a random number between 50 and 300.